For decades, Apple has made MacBook Pros that everyone from creative professionals to engineers have been eager to work with.

 What you’ll essentially be doing is using your MacBook for its hardware, computing power, and graphics drive but using the external monitor as the screen.
 This means you’ll need to physically connect the MacBook and the monitor, which can be done in several different ways.

-External monitors and extended displays are becoming more and more common as people realize the versatility the setup affords.
-You can disconnect your MacBook Pro and travel with it at any time, but at home or work you can sit back and enjoy the comfort of a large screen with space for all your apps at once.
+External monitors and extended displays are becoming more and more common as people realize the versatility the setup provides.
+You can disconnect your MacBook Pro and travel with it at any time, but at home or work, you can sit back and enjoy the comfort of a large screen with space for all your apps at once.